 Topo I-inhibitors are important chemotherapeutic agents used to treat cancer.
 Immediately after dosing, however, standard topo I-inhibitors reach high peak concentrations and diffuse quickly throughout the body---penetrating and damaging healthy tissue, such as bone marrow, as well as tumor tissue.
 Subsequent rapid metabolism limits topo I exposure in tumor cells, reducing the duration of their effect and resulting in a much lower tumor exposure to the active metabolite that may limit their efficacy.

 Etirinotecan pegol is a novel chemotherapeutic designed to enhance the anti-cancer effects of topo I-inhibition while minimizing its toxicities.
 Unlike first generation topo I-inhibitors that exhibit a high initial peak concentration and short half-life, etirinotecan pegol's unique pro-drug design results in a lowered initial peak concentration of active topo I inhibitor in the blood.
 The large etirinotecan pegol molecule is inactive when administered.
 Over time, the body's natural enzymatic processes slowly metabolize the linkers within the molecule, continuously freeing active drug that then works to stop tumor cell division through inhibition of topo I.

 Clinical and preclinical studies have shown that the half-life of active drug generated from etirinotecan pegol is greatly extended to 50 days (compared to 48 hours for irinotecan) and that active drug remains in circulation throughout the entire chemotherapy cycle, providing sustained exposure to topo I inhibition.
 In preclinical models, etirinotecan pegol achieved a 300-fold increase in tumor concentration as compared to a first generation topo I-inhibitor.
 Because etirinotecan pegol is a large molecule, it is believed to penetrate the leaky vasculature within the tumor environment more readily than normal vasculature, concentrating and trapping etirinotecan pegol in tumor tissue.

 Etirinotecan pegol is currently in development for the treatment of breast, ovarian, colorectal, glioma, small cell and non-small cell lung cancers.

 Ongoing clinical development for etirinotecan pegol:

 - In metastatic breast cancer, a Phase 3 randomized, head to head study (The BEACON Study) of etirinotecan pegol compared to Treatment of Physician's Choice (TPC) completed enrollment of 864 patients in August 2013.
-Data from the study on the primary endpoint of overall survival is expected by the end of 2014 or early 2015.
+Topline data from the Phase 3 BEACON study is expected in Q1 2015.